tehoro/pdf-flipbook-viewer/README.md

 ## Usage

 1. Clone or download this repository
-2. Replace `document.pdf` in the assets folder with your own PDF file (keep the same filename)
+2. Replace `document.pdf` in the assets folder with your own pdf file (keep the same filename)
 3. Make sure *not* to use CMYK colour (output for a book may use this) for the pdf file as the colours will look "off"
 4. Serve the directory using a web server
 5. Open index.html in a browser